logikum/md-web-site/contents/en/comedies/troilus-and-cressida.md

 slaughtered by Achilles’ troop of thuggish soldiers, the Myrmidons.
 Troilus swears revenge for his brother’s death, and mourns the end of his innocence with the loss of his beloved Cressida.

+#### Characters

+PRIAM, king of Troy.

+HECTOR,
+TROILUS,
+PARIS,
+DEIPHOBUS,
+HELENUS, his sons.

+MARGARELON, a bastard son of Priam.

+AENEAS,
+ANTENOR, Trojan commanders.

+CALCHAS, a Trojan priest, taking part with the Greeks.

+PANDARUS, uncle to Cressida.

+AGAMEMNON, the Grecian general.

+MENELAUS, his brother.

+ACHILLES,
+AJAX,
+ULYSSES,
+NESTOR,
+DIOMEDES,
+PATROCLUS, Grecian princes.

+THERSITES, a deformed and scurrilous Grecian.

+ALEXANDER, servant to Cressida.

+Servant to Troilus.

+Servant to Paris.

+Servant to Diomedes.

+HELEN, wife to Menelaus.

+ANDROMACHE, wife to Hector.

+CASSANDRA, daughter to Priam, a prophetess.

+CRESSIDA, daughter to Calchas.

+Trojan and Greek soldiers, and attendants.